jerryscript-project/iotjs/docs/api/IoT.js-API-UART.md

 The UART (Universal Asynchronous Receiver/Transmitter) class supports asynchronous serial communication.

+* On Tizen, the port number is defined in [this documentation](../targets/tizen/SystemIO-Pin-Information-Tizen.md#uart).

 ### uart.open(configuration, callback)
 * `configuration` {Object}
   * `device` {string} Mandatory configuration.
 The specified device path.(Linux, Nuttx and TizenRT only)